AlexandrovLab/SomaticBunny/README.md

 #### Pipeline Steps and Tools

-The MS-SOMATICX pipeline workflow is divided into multiple steps that can be run individually or in sequence using the `--first_step` parameter.
+The Somatic-Bunny pipeline workflow is divided into multiple steps that can be run individually or in sequence using the `--first_step` parameter.

 ##### Available first_step